WorkWave/saltstack-formulas/README.md

 See [web-upd8](http://www.webupd8.org/2012/01/install-oracle-java-jdk-7-in-ubuntu-via.html) for more information.

+# go

+Downloads and installs the Thoughtworks go server or agent.
+The server will be available on the default port of 8143 (e.g., http://mygoserver:8143/go).
+The state ensures that java7 is installed as a pre-requisite.

+Example usage:

+    base:
+      'mygoserver':
+        - go.server
+        - go.agent

+See [go](http://www.go.cd/) for more info about go.

 # wso2

 Installs various WSO2 products.
-Note that each product must be downloaded to the `files` directory in order to install, as WSO2 protects downloads via authentication and provides no repository.
+Each product must be downloaded to the `files` directory in order to install, as WSO2 protects downloads via authentication and provides no repository.